airdb/docker/README.md

 ## Docker compose

-For now, we can run `docker compose` once install the docker desktop.
+For now, we can run `docker compose` once install the Docker Desktop or OrbStack.

-Strongly recommend not to use `docker-compose` now.

 tips:
-If you are using an ubuntu system, can also use `apt` install the docker compose plugin.
-It is very useful for us.
 Another good thing is can run docker rootless.